pieroproietti/penguins-eggs/README.md

 ``` bash
 ./eggs
 ```
+## npm

-Soon, but not today,  will be possible also to use it directly from npm
+Soon, but not today,  will be possible also to install it, directly from npm.
 ``` bash
 sudo npm i penguins-egg -g
 sudo eggs
 ```
 Of course, you need NodeJs omstalled.

+## packages
-Later, I hope in december, we will releas a Debian/Ubuntu packages for it.
+Later, I hope in december, to release a Debian/Ubuntu packages for penguins-eggs.

 No need other configurations, penguins-eggs are battery included or better, the live is inside! :-D